BrendanDindialSecE/assignment3/README.md

 # Solar System Quiz Project

 ## Overview
 This project is a web-based quiz application designed to test users' knowledge of the solar system.
-It features a login system for secure access, a series of multiple-choice questions, and a scoring system that provides feedback on performance.
+It features a login system for secure access and a series of multiple-choice questions with feedback after submitting.

 ## Implementation